 You can also help combat shine with the help of a powder sunscreen, rather than using a liquid or spray formula.
-Vargas recommends Supergoop's 100% Mineral Invincible Setting Powder ($30) for combatting oiliness.
+Vargas recommends Supergoop's 100% Mineral Invincible Setting Powder ($30) for combating oiliness.
 "It's great because it contains zinc, which eliminates the excess oil without signaling the skin to produce more oil," she says.
 Just make sure to apply sunscreen all over your face, not just your t-zone, to avoid any awkward tan lines!

 Keep a Toner On Hand

 If your t-zone is very oily but your cheeks are dry, use a toner to treat your t-zone.
-A toner can get rid of excess oil and soothe your skin, and you can decide exactly where to apply it.
+Toners are designed to get rid of excess oil and soothe your skin, and you can decide exactly where to apply it.
 If just your cheeks are oily, use a gentle cleanser all over your face, and then go over your t-zone with an anti-acne toner or toner formulated for oily skin.
 You can use a toner that has anti-acne ingredients like salicylic acid to clear up your acne.
 Skin extra oily?
 Use a toner twice a day after cleansing your face.
-If your skin is mildly oily, use one once a day.
+If your skin is mildly oily, use once a day.
 Keep in mind that for some people, using a toner twice a day or even once a day is too much; they may only need a toner a few times a week!
 Frank recommends Caudalíe's Vinopure Purifying Toner ($28).

 Use a Clay Mask

 Use a facial mask once a week that's formulated for acne or oily skin.
 Vargas explains that clay is a great way of pulling impurities from the pores.
 "A clay mask is perfect for an oily t-zone because everyone has larger pores in that area that tend to get clogged easily."
-Pulling away these impurities will help prevent breakouts in your t-zone.
+Pulling away these impurities may help prevent breakouts in your t-zone.